Deep Span Representations for Named Entity Recognition: Additional Ablation Studies

 \paragraph{Weight Sharing.} As described, the span Transformer shares the same structure with the Transformer, but their weights are independent and separately initialized from the PLM.
 A straightforward idea is to tie the corresponding weights between these two modules, which can reduce the model parameters and conceptually performs as a regularization technique.

-Table~\ref{tab:weight-sharing} presents the results.
-Sharing the weights results in higher $F_1$ score on ACE 2004, but lower results on GENIA and CoNLL 2003; the performance differences are largely insignificant.
+As reported in Table~\ref{tab:weight-sharing}, sharing the weights results in higher $F_1$ scores on ACE 2004, but lower scores on GENIA and CoNLL 2003; the performance differences are largely insignificant.
+Note that with weight sharing, the span Transformer fully reuses the weights of the standard Transformer, thus requires no additional parameters.
+This suggests that the performance improvements of \ours\ are from better span representations instead of increased model size.

 In addition to the performance, weight sharing has very limited effect on reducing training and inference cost --- both the forward and backward computations remain almost unchanged.
 However, it does effectively halve the parameter number; hence, weight sharing would be a preferred option when the storage space is limited.

 \paragraph{Initial Aggregation Functions.} We test different functions for initial aggregation in the span Transformer.
 As shown in Table~\ref{tab:ablation}, max-pooling outperforms all other alternatives, although the performance differences are limited.
 This result is different from that in the shallow setting, where max-pooling underperforms multiplicative and additive attentions (Table~\ref{tab:depth}).